WiS3/Lanturn-Bot/README.md

 # Lanturn Bot Public Source Code

+This project has been forked from https://gitlab.com/fishguy6564/lanturn-bot-public-source-code.

+Thanks to https://gitlab.com/fishguy6564 for the initial work.

 A Pokemon Sword and Shield raid and seed finding discord bot programmed and designed by fishguy6564.
 Credits to algorithms used